Your Path to Online Privacy

 Can I get a refund if I’m not happy with the course?

 If you’re not happy with the course you can get a full refund within 30 days of joining.
 Just send me an email and you’ll get 100% of your money back, no questions asked.
+You can cancel at any time, for any reason.

 If you still have questions, please let us know!